yogsototh/Scratch/content/html/en/blog/Learn-Vim-Progressively.md

 I suggest you to learn no more than one or two new command per day.
 After two to three weeks you'll start to feel the power of vim in your hands.

-After some time, you will learn about `!`, folds, registers, the plugins and many other features.
+Then, you will learn about `!`, folds, registers, the plugins and many other features.
-Also keep in mind I am not a vim master, just a regular user.
-The power to become a "vim ninja" is inside.
+Learn vim like you'd learn piano and all should be fine.

 <script>